eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Within the scope of this document, this reason for re-issuance is very similar to the reasons discussed in section 3.2.
 Users should not notice that a PID or attestation is being re-issued, nor should they have to take any action to ensure that re-issuance happens.
+However, they should be offered the option to receive notifications, as well as to disable this processes.
+Similarly, re-issuance events should be logged.

 ## 4 Differences between first-time issuance and re-issuance or batch issuance